Aaron Ramsdale

-Ramsdale began his senior club career playing for Sheffield United and signed for AFC Bournemouth in 2017.
+Ramsdale began his senior club career playing for Sheffield United and signed for Bournemouth in 2017.
 Following successive loans to Chesterfield and AFC Wimbledon, Ramsdale played a season with Bournemouth and re-joined Sheffield United in a transfer worth an initial £18 million.
 In 2021, Ramsdale signed for Arsenal in a club record transfer worth up to £30 million, becoming their most expensive goalkeeper.
+He would be the Gunners' first choice keeper for the next two seasons, before being relegated to the backup role during 2023–24.
+In 2024, Ramsdale signed for Southampton, who were in their first year back in the Premier League after a one-year absence, for a fee of around £25 million.
+In August 2025, Ramsdale joined Newcastle United on a season-long loan following Southampton's return to the EFL Championship.

-Ramsdale has represented England at all levels from under-18 to the senior team, and won the UEFA European Under-19 Championship in 2017, and was in the squad that finished as runners-up at UEFA Euro 2020.
+Ramsdale has represented England at all levels from under-18 to the senior team, and won the UEFA European Under-19 Championship in 2017.
+He was in the squad that finished as runners-up at both UEFA Euro 2020 and 2024, and the squad at the 2022 FIFA World Cup.

 Early life

-Ramsdale was born in Stoke-on-Trent, Staffordshire and was raised in the nearby village of Chesterton.
+Aaron Christopher Ramsdale was born on 14 May 1998 in Stoke-on-Trent, Staffordshire, and was raised in the nearby village of Chesterton.
 Ramsdale began his career at Newcastle-under-Lyme-based club Marsh Town.
 Goalkeeping coach Fred Barber took him up to Bolton Wanderers for a trial and they ended up signing him.
 In 2014, Ramsdale was identified by The Sentinel as a future prospect after helping his school, Sir Thomas Boughey High School, to reach the English Schools' FA Cup semi-final.